An IMT school

 Télécom Paris Novation Center also has a location in Sophia Antipolis.

-EURECOM, a subsidiary in Sophia Antipolis
+EURECOM, Sophia Antipolis

 Télécom Paris students may choose to complete their second and third years of studies on the Sophia Antipolis site, through a program taught entirely in English.